csc-training/summerschool/unix/docs/03_version_control.md

 - You can go back to the code as it was at any given point in time with single command

+- You can compare different versions of the code

 - You can merge unrelated changes made by different people